lucasdmcax/machine_learning/README.md

 - **Build and compare regression models** for car price prediction.
 - **Evaluate model performance** using metrics such as MAE, RMSE, and R².
 - **Optimize the best-performing model** through rigorous hyperparameter tuning and ablation analysis.
-- **Deploy a scalable system** that can handle raw input data and generate predictions in real-time.

 ---